Docs / Device Manual

 6. Select the firmware version you want and click Connect & Flash.
 When the browser prompts for a device, choose the one labelled DFU in HS Mode.

-7. The flash will run to completion and the device will reboot into its normal boot sequence.
+7. The flash runs to completion and the device reboots into its normal boot sequence.
 Once you see the boot animation, disconnect, replace the cover, and close it up.

 End-to-end firmware upgrade through the web configurator — BLE connect, DFU mode, select a version, flash, and reboot.